WPSwitzerland/plugin-boilerplate-psr/README.md

 ### Kickstart using a Shell script

 If you're happy working with shell scripts, then you can use https://github.com/WPSwitzerland/plugin-builder, which will use prompts to automatically customise code in this plugin for you.

-### Composer

-If you don't use [Composer](https://getcomposer.org/doc/00-intro.md) and you don't want your generated plugin to be used with Composer, then remove the `composer.json` file from your generated plugin.

 ### Manual usage